NIEM/NIEM.github.io/model/concepts/local-term/intro/index.md

 Because NIEM is designed to be widely reusable, it is important to make sure semantics are clear, even outside of the given subject matter area.

+{: .example}
-> For example, Core defines "GSM" as a local term with literal "Global System for Mobile communication".
+> Core defines "GSM" as a local term with literal "Global System for Mobile communication".

 Once defined at the namespace level, local terminology does not need to be redefined each time it is used.